SupriyaShekar123/SupriyaShekar123/README.md

 Also got an opportunity to work on real world project - [**The Idealists**](https://github.com/dashakrolik/Idealists-client)

+Currently I am working in CGI Nederlands (IT Services and IT Consulting).
+My Client is ING Bank Nederlands.

 - 📫 Feel free to reach me:[LinkedIn](https://www.linkedin.com/in/supriya-shekar88/)